KnowageLabs/Knowage-Server/doc/user/NGSI/README.md

 ![](media/6_Cockpit_Document.png)

-Now you can see the data retrieved from OCB:
+Create widgets selecting the previously created datasets and save the document.
+Execute it and you will now see the data retrieved from OCB:

 ![](media/7_Cockpit_Document.png)